Banks and the OECD Guidelines

 The OECD Guidelines

 The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct ("The OECD Guidelines") are recommendations from governments to multinational enterprises on responsible business conduct around the world.
 They define standards for socially and environmentally responsible corporate behaviour and establish a grievance mechanism procedure to address complaints between corporations and the communities or individuals negatively affected by corporate activities.
-The Guidelines are adhered to by 48 countries (all 36 OECD member states and 12 other adhering states), and are largely aligned with the UN Guiding Principles on Business and Human Rights.
+The Guidelines are adhered to, by 51 countries (all 38 OECD member states and 13 other adhering states (as of January 2025) and are largely aligned with the UN Guiding Principles on Business and Human Rights.

-The OECD published a new "targeted update" to the Guidelines June 2023, with OECDWatch (a network of which BankTrack is a member) describing the net result as positive.
-Important updates have brought the Guidelines into alignment with the Paris Agreement, e.g. by requiring adoption and monitoring of mitigation targets that take into account scope 1, 2, and 3 greenhouse gas emissions.
-There is also a new recognition of the responsibility companies have in achieving a just energy transition and ensuring the respect of human rights defenders.
-OECDWatch also criticised the failure of the update to take the opportunity to improve implementation of the Guidelines through the National Contact Point (NCP) mechanisms.
+The OECD published a new "targeted update" to the Guidelines in June 2023, with OECDWatch (a network of which BankTrack is a member) describing the net result as positive.
+The updates align the Guidelines with the Paris Agreement and include a new recognition of the corporate responsibility to support a just energy transition and ensure the respect of human rights defenders.
+OECDWatch also criticised the failure of the update to take the opportunity to improve the implementation of the Guidelines through the National Contact Point (NCP) mechanisms.

 BankTrack and the OECD Guidelines

-BankTrack has participated in the 2023 consultation for an updated version of the Guidelines, in support of better safeguards for human rights and enviromental defenders and improved consideration and protection of the rights of Indigenous peoples.
-BankTrack was a member of the Advisory Group to the OECD Project for Responsible Business Conduct in the Financial Sector (2015 to 2022) to encourage higher standards in the implementation of the OECD Guidelines for Multinational Enterprises.
+BankTrack participated in the 2023 consultation for the update of the Guidelines, in support of better safeguards for human rights and environmental defenders and improved consideration and protection of the rights of Indigenous peoples.
+BankTrack was a member of the Advisory Group to the OECD Project for Responsible Business Conduct in the Financial Sector (2015 to 2022) to encourage higher standards in implementing the OECD Guidelines for Multinational Enterprises.
 As part of this, we provided input on its three guidance papers for Institutional Investors (2017), Corporate Lending and Underwriting (2019) and Project Finance (2022).
-In 2019 we published a briefing paper with OECD Watch summarizing areas where the Corporate Lending guidance paper had made important progress.
+In 2019 we published a briefing paper with OECD Watch summarising areas where the Corporate Lending guidance paper had made important progress.

 We maintain the following reference pages on OECD complaints: